Woven Vessels International Ministry

 Our Goal is to create a program that would provide relevant application and practices unique to each individual's learning curve.
 It would allow students to strengthen learning and build confidence based on their accomplishment.
 We provide skills that would promote career readiness and employability.

-n environment in which many ideas and races are socially assimilated - residents represent various continents.
+Our community is an environment in which many ideas and races are socially assimilated - residents represent various continents.
 The Lansing School District serves students who speak more than 200 languages.
 The campus of Michigan State University has a tremendous number of immigrants and resettled students with varied languages attending classes.
 We partner with the Department of African Studies at the university, as well as community agencies, who are committed to assisting with English as a Second Language (ESL) and providing skills that are transferable and employable.

 Organizations that are committed to bridging the gaps are essential.
 Partnerships are